miguelrflor/MMM-ShoppingList/README.md

     3.)
 "Clear the shopping list"

-The commands are self-explanatory, but note that the first two are intended to handle only one item at a time.
+The commands are self-explanatory, but please note that the first two are meant to handle only one item at a time.

+# Screenshots